dereuromark/media-embed/README.md

 - Composer

 ### Note
-This is alpha-software.
-Please feel free to join in and help out to complete it.
+Please feel free to join in and help out to further improve or complete it.
-Once the coverage is high enough we can release a beta and soon after the first stable.

-The plan is to follow SemVar once there is a stable release.
+There are always some providers changing their URLs/API or some new ones which are not yet completed.

 ## Installation